Exploring strange new worlds—past, present, and future—while introducing students to the exciting and vital work of humanistic inquiry

 Winter Quarter: History, Politics, Aesthetics

-Lectures by Associate Professor Bridget Cooks (African American Studies and Art History), Chancellor’s Professor Jeffrey Wasserstrom (History), Assistant Professor James Richardson (History) will show students how history, politics, and aesthetics function together.
+Lectures by Associate Professor Bridget Cooks (African American Studies and Art History), Chancellor’s Professor Jeffrey Wasserstrom (History), Assistant Professor James Robertson (History) will show students how history, politics, and aesthetics function together.
 Students will see how major political movements—from African American rights movements to the Chinese Cultural Revolution—have attempted to intervene in the flow of history in order to create more equitable and socially just worlds.
 These concrete acts of worldbuilding, involving a range of work across political activism and the creation of new governments, are often complemented by artwork and other forms of public aesthetic production that both bolster different ideological projects and serve as reflections on the process of worldbuilding.
 Students will study visual art by Titus Kaphar, Carrie Mae Weems, and Noah Purifoy; archival primary sources from around the globe; autobiographical writings by Langston Hughes and Angela Davis; films by directors Agnès Varda and Jia Zhangke; a new translation of the classical Chinese novel The Monkey King: Journey to the West by Wu Cheng’en; and Gene Luen Yang’s graphic novels Boxers/Saints.
 In seminars, students will continue to develop their online presence with increasing focus on specific humanistic topics and methodologies.
 They will learn how to work with primary sources and scholarly secondary sources by writing two expository essays: a visual analysis and a comparative historical analysis.

 Spring Quarter: The Built World